Rice and bean burrito with side salad

 1. Step 1

-Rinse rice under cold running water then add to saucepan and pour over 500ml of water.
-Bring to boil and then reduce the heat to a gentle simmer.
-Cook for 30 minutes then drain and rinse with boiling water.
-Add the juice of the lime and chop the coriander to the rice and stir in gently.
+Add rice to saucepan and pour over 500ml of water.
+Bring to boil then reduce heat to simmer for 15 minutes.
+Drain and rinse with boiling water.

 2. Step 2